 This place is widely famous for its pancakes, and rightly so.
 You have to look at the menu to believe the number of choices they have for breakfast.
 Each one more decadent that the other.
 You'll have your time to decide as you wait in the long line outside :) But just as in previous case, it moves really quick.
-We had they a 1/2 portion of their Chocolate chip Flap Jack, Spinach Crepes with hash browns and potato pancakes.
-Everything was scrumptious and the unlimited cups of coffee was just what we wanted on the windy day.
+I had a 1/2 portion of their Chocolate chip Flap Jack, Spinach Crepes with hash browns and potato pancakes.
+Everything was scrumptious and the unlimited cups of coffee was just what was wanted on the windy day.

 This is very close to the heart of the Downtown, Gaslamp District and San Diego Harbor.

 Another fabulous brunch stop in downtown.
 They pride themselves for using seasonal, local ingredients so the menu changes accordingly.
 The ambiance was nice and I really wanted to grab a few of their decor pieces to use as blog props.
 Apart from taste the presentation of the food was really well done too.
 I tried their veggie lavash roll which was great and don't skip the fresh potato chips on the side :) They had really good coffee but if your not in a mood for it they also had 4-5 homemade sangria's in glass pitchers.

 Jimbo's Naturally: This is a natural foods grocery store.
 They have a great selection of organic, natural products and many many vegan/vegetarian fresh/frozen food options.
 Likewise their deli section also carries many vegan/vegetarian options.
 I've been there 2-3 times to have their sandwiches, healthy and tasty.